MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-entitlement-define-support-terms-customer.md

 > With the latest release of Dynamics 365 Customer Service app, entitlements in service management are available in the Customer Service Hub.
 We recommend that you create and manage entitlements using the new experience.

 ## Create an entitlement

+You can create an entitlement in the Customer Service admin center (preview) or Customer Service Hub app.

 1. [!INCLUDE[proc_permissions_custsvcmgr_sysadmin_and_customizer](../includes/proc-permissions-custsvcmgr-sysadmin-and-customizer.md)] You can check your security permissions by following the steps in [View your user profile](../customerengagement/on-premises/basics/view-your-user-profile.md).

-2. Navigate to the Customer Service admin center (preview) or Customer Service Hub app, and perform the following steps:
+2. Go to one of the apps, and perform the following steps.

    ### [Customer Service admin center (preview)](#tab/customerserviceadmincenter)